rpy2/rpy2/doc/source/vector.rst

 Vectors and arrays
 ==================

-Beside functions, and environments, most of the objects an R user is interacting with are vector-like.
+Beside functions and environments, most of the objects an R user is interacting with are vector-like.
 For example, this means that any scalar is in fact a vector of length one.